-This "How to Machine Quilt" section is based on the rail fence quilt block.
+This 'How to Machine Quilt' section uses the rail fence quilt block pattern as an example.

 At this point in learning how to machine quilt: